 Next, consider what THEME you would like to represent, and write it in the diamond.
 Brainstorm three to five different SYMBOLS that could be used to represent that theme in the space provided.

-Example The theme of Young Love can be represented by a candle burning at both ends.
+The theme of overconfidence can be represented by a branch.